Workfare: United States

-The criticism related to workfare in the United States is most notably about the tight restrictions and opportunities for low-skilled workers.
+The most notable criticism of workfare in the United States focuses on tight restrictions and a lack of opportunities for low-skilled workers.
 Loic Wacquant theorizes that the United States and other Western, liberal states have shifted towards more punitive governance under the guise of neoliberalism.
 Supplemented by welfare reform and the 1994 Crime Bill, he argues that workfare has shrunk (via stricter restrictions) and prisonfare has expanded, ultimately locking the same vulnerable population in a vicious cycle in which low wage work, decreased benefits, and low social mobility lead to increased crime and punishment.
 He also argues that the institutional racism inherent in the United States has led to the underdevelopment of public aid.

 In all welfare states, there is a constant need to address inclusion and exclusion (i.e., who Is able to access policies and who is not).
 Race discrimination has placed a central role in this struggle, particularly in the United States as a diverse nation.
-Typically, people of color have struggled entering the workforce due to narratives related to high crime and low-skilled levels.
+Typically, people of color have struggled entering the workforce due to narratives related to high crime and low skill levels.
 This discrimination is a leading cause for the higher rates of poverty of people of color in the United States.
 Jeff Manza argues that people of color, particularly African Americans, are more likely to utilize social benefits because they are more likely to be poor.
 Since workfare decreases the emphasis on education and increases the emphasis on work, scholars like Manza assert that work-first policies trap people of color in a cycle of low-wage work and poverty.

 Gender inequality arises in workfare as well, particularly related to equal pay and dependent care work.
 Welfare states can adopt different models related to the main breadwinner: male-breadwinner model, dual breadwinner model, or dual-earner-dual carer model.
 Workfare in the United States is focused on the financial self-reliance of families through work, and tends to lean towards a male-breadwinner model.
 A male-breadwinner model assumes that men participate in the labor market and women complete domestic and caregiving tasks unpaid.
 Welfare policies designed and structured based on the assumption and support of marriage significantly disadvantage single mothers.
 For example, in some states, work-first policies may not consider the childcare responsibilities of women receiving benefits when requiring them to participate in workfare.
 Single mothers are 33% more likely than married parents to be in poverty in the United States also in part due to the stagnant minimum wage and gender pay gap.